Andy-Woo/Restaurant-App/README.md

 ## Description
-When the app loads after going to `localhost:3000/` the default **Home Page** appears.
-It only tells you a brief overview of the app along with its *Navigation Structure*.
+<p>When the app loads after going to `localhost:3000/` the default **Home Page** appears.
+It only tells you a brief overview of the app along with its *Navigation Structure*. </p>

 <p> After clicking of the **Restaurant** tab the *Restaurant page* will open where *Onboarding of New Restaurant*  can be done using the *Add Restaurant* section.
 There a new Restaurant along with its *Name, Location, Cuisine offered* and *Capacity with table number* can be added.
 After adding the new restaurant it will appear at the *left panel* of the page along with other existing Restaurants. </p>

-        From the *Left Panel* an existing restaurant can be *deleted/ modified to increase/ decrease its table Capacity.* After clicking the **Edit** button showing at the right side of the its name in the listing of restaurants the *Edit a Restaurant Section* will appear.
-Here *addition/ deletion of tables* and *modification of an existing table's capacity* can be done.
+<p> From the *Left Panel* an existing restaurant can be *deleted/ modified to increase/ decrease its table Capacity.* After clicking the **Edit** button showing at the right side of the its name in the listing of restaurants the *Edit a Restaurant Section* will appear.
+Here *addition/ deletion of tables* and *modification of an existing table's capacity* can be done. </p>